-Find reports on a range of topics about health equality from the IHE and other organisations.
+Find reports on a range of topics about health equality from the IHE and other organisations

 Professor Sir Michael Marmot

-Professor Sir Michael Marmot is the Director of the Institute of Health Equity.
+Professor Sir Michael Marmot is the Director of the Institute of Health Equity and the current President of the World Medical Association for 2015-16.

 At the request of the British Government, he conducted a Strategic Review of Health Inequalities in England post 2010, which published its report 'Fair Society, Healthy Lives' in February 2010.
 This was followed by the European Review of Social Determinants of Health and the Health Divide, for WHO Euro.

 He leads the English Longitudinal Study of Ageing (ELSA) and is engaged in several international research efforts on the social determinants of health.
 He served as President of the British Medical Association (BMA) in 2010-2011, and is the new President of the British Lung Foundation.
 He is a Fellow of the Academy of Medical Sciences, an Honorary Fellow of the British Academy, and an Honorary Fellow of the Faculty of Public Health of the Royal College of Physicians.
 He was a member of the Royal Commission on Environmental Pollution for six years and in 2000 he was knighted by Her Majesty The Queen, for services to epidemiology and the understanding of health inequalities.

 Internationally acclaimed, Professor Marmot is a Foreign Associate Member of the Institute of Medicine (IOM), and a former Vice President of the Academia Europaea.
 He won the Balzan Prize for Epidemiology in 2004, gave the Harveian Oration in 2006, and won the William B. Graham Prize for Health Services Research in 2008.
-Professor Marmot has been awarded a Harvard Lowns Professorship for 2014-2017 and will serve as President of the World Medical Association for 2015-16.
+Professor Marmot has been awarded a Harvard Lowns Professorship for 2014-2017.